datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 weight: 3
 ---

 Random forest is an ensemble method based on decision trees.
-Instead of using one decision tree and model on all the features, decision tree mehod can model on a random set of features (feature subspace) using many decision trees and make decisions by democratizing the trees.
+Instead of using one decision tree and model on all the features, the decision tree method can model on a random set of features (feature subspace) using many decision trees and make decisions by democratizing the trees.

 Given a proper dataset $\mathscr D(\mathbf X, \mathbf y)$, the ensemble of trees are denoted as $\{f_i(\mathbf X)\}$, will predict an ensemble of results.
 There are several key ideas in random forests.

-1. Are the predicted results representive?
+1. Are the predicted results representative?
 2. How to democratize the ensemble of results?
 3. What determines the quality of the predictions?